BradDunagan/emscript-cpython/README.md

     $ cp libpython3.7.a <install-path>/lib
 ```

 The example app uses the sysconfig.py module.
-For that we need this ugly -
+For that we need this ugly - note that there are two places you must specify your working-directory and one place the install-path -

 ```
     $ (_PYTHON_PROJECT_BASE=<working-directory>/cpython _PYTHON_HOST_PLATFORM=emscripten PYTHONHOME=<install-path> PYTHONPATH=<working-directory>/cpython/Lib _PYTHON_SYSCONFIGDATA_NAME=_sysconfigdata__emscripten_ python3.7 -S -m sysconfig --generate-posix-vars)
 ```

-From looking at the Makefile it appears this is not done automatically because the install command (above) specifies  inclinstall libinstall (instead of just install).
-Another reason may also be that shared modules are not built.
+(From looking at the Makefile it appears this is not done automatically because the install command (above) specifies  inclinstall libinstall (instead of just install).
+Another reason may also be that shared modules are not built.)

 The result is put in the build/lib.emscripten-3.7/ directory.
 Copy it to the installation -